A reliable and regularly updated suite of employment law guides for HR professionals with responsibilities for staff in countries outside the US.

 -

-Updated to include additional information on minimum wage rules applicable in the UAE.
+Updated to include additional information on trainee minimum wage rates.

 -